Saving Chilli Pepper Seeds

 There's no set time for how long seeds will need to be left for until they're fully dried.
 As mentioned above, I just place mine onto a shelf and forget about them for several weeks.
 If you make the effort to isolate flowers or entire plants so that you can save true to type seeds then also make the effort to place the seeds inside a container lined with absorbent kitchen paper when drying them.
 Don't just place them onto a piece of kitchen paper or newspaper paper on a windowsill.
 If you do this there's a good chance they could get mixed up or end up on the floor.

 The importance of making sure that pepper seeds are fully dried prior to being bagged and stored away can never be overstated!
 All it takes is a small amount of moisture to turn an entire batch mouldy.
 Although you may have had the seeds sitting around on a shelf for several weeks it does not necessarily mean they are completely dry.
-A good way to ensure they are fully dried before being bagged is to place them into a heated propagator on a piece of absorbent kitchen paper for 48 hours.
+A good way to ensure they are fully dried before being bagged is to place the jars or ramekins into a heated propagator for 72 hours.
 Just imagine your shock when you open a bag of your favourite pepper seeds that you saved from the previous season, only to find that the entire batch is mouldy.

 Some people recommend washing pepper seeds under cold running water before drying them.
 I don't recommend doing this.
 Having tried it in the past, I noticed that the viability of the washed seeds was non-existent after two years.
 I was able to successfully germinate some of them six months after saving them, but after two years all of them were inviable.
 However, seeds of the same varieties which were over five years old and hadn't been washed still had good germination rates.
 In my opinion, it's better to just remove the seeds from the peppers and then place them somewhere to dry.
 The less we interfere with them the better.
 Washing chilli pepper seeds under cold running water will also make people cough and sneeze, especially if you're working with the hotter varieties, such as Fatalii and Caribbean Red Habanero.